THE LINK BETWEEN CHRONIC NECK PAIN, LOSS OF

 More recently in 2004, Physical therapist Gary Gray wrote that, "Functionally understanding that movement in any one plane of the vertebral column is accompanied by movement in the other two planes.
 With the three dimensional capacity of the cervical spine, the three dimensional spinal coupling concept is significant.
 Even when we load a bobble-headed doll in one plane of motion, it reveals that plane of motion plus the other two as it “bobbles its head”."
 How complex are these coupled motions in the cervical spine?
 A Chinese study last year (Three-Dimensional Analysis of Cervical Spine Segmental Motion in Rotation) was published in Archives of Medical Science stating that, "The movements of the cervical spine during head rotation are too complicated to measure using conventional radiography or computed tomography (CT) techniques".

 Pain sucks --- especially if it is chronic (long term, relentless) pain.
 And unfortunately, the medical community's approach to dealing with CHRONIC PAIN is not known for having a fantastic success rate.
 I mean, let's be brutally honest with ourselves for a moment.
 Are PRESCRIPTION PAIN MEDS, NSAIDS, MUSCLE RELAXERS, CORTICOSTEROIDS, and ANTIDEPRESSANTS going to help a patient over the long haul who is struggling on a day-to-day basis with neck pain?
 How could they when they are not even attempting to address underlying cause(s)?
 Bear in mind that while it's usually pain that motivates people to come see me, it's often the easiest of the four bullet points to deal with.
 By the way, I am not minimizing your pain.
 It's just that there may be more to solving your problem than simply relieving your pain.
-After all, if pain relievers truly worked, you wouldn't be reading this post right now.
+After all, if pain relievers truly worked, you wouldn't be reading this post at 3 am with tears in your eyes.

 This one covers a lot of ground.
 Technically, pain could have also been lumped into this class, as could things like RADICULOPATHY, most HEADACHES, and a large percentage of MIGRAINES.
 The bottom line is that a "Head Forward Posture" puts large amounts of excess mechanical stress on the cervical spine --- particularly the front (anterior) portion of the cervical spine.
 Clear back in 1974, Dr. Adalbert I. Kapandji, an orthopedic surgeon, wrote in his famous textbook, The Physiology of Joints, that, "for every inch of Forward Head Posture, it can increase the weight of the head on the spine by an additional 10 pounds."
-A few years later in 1978, Nobel Prize winner and Swedish neurosugeon Alf Brieg published a study called Adverse Mechanical Tension in the Central Nervous System: An Analysis of Cause and Effect; Relief by Functional Neurosurgery in JAMA (the Journal of the American Medical Association).
+A few years later in 1978, Nobel Prize winner and Swedish neurosugeon, Dr. Alf Brieg, published a study in JAMA (the Journal of the American Medical Association) called Adverse Mechanical Tension in the Central Nervous System: An Analysis of Cause and Effect; Relief by Functional Neurosurgery.

 The paper's abstract (he also published a book by the same name) started out by saying that, "Hidden behind this forbidding title is a text that is radical, revolutionary, and incredible.
 It gets at the roots of things, should overturn cherished concepts, and parts of it are difficult to believe.
 Using cadaver, animal, and clinical material, Breig shows how tension in the brain, brain stem, spinal cord, and nerve roots can give rise to local and distant signs and symptoms.
 There are ample illustrations of the mechanical analyses and principles that are used to support his therapeutic suggestions and practice."
 The study went on to say that some of these signs and symptoms are specifically caused by "abnormal tensile forces" in the cervical spine.
 Breig's list includes things as diverse as, "facial neuralgias, spasticity [TRIGGER POINTS], bladder dysfunction, as well as cervical and lumbar spondylosis, disk hernias, trauma to the spinal cord, confusional states, and multiple sclerosis."
 This is yet another example of "Subluxation" and / or postural deformities leading to a wide variety of symptoms that are seemingly unrelated to the spine.
 If you want to see a radical example of Subluxation's effect on neurology, take just a second and READ THIS.

-Degeneration is always the visible (visible on imaging tests such as X-ray or MRI --- even though it MIGHT NOT MEAN WHAT YOU THINK) finale of abnormal biomechanical stresses over time.
+Degeneration is the visible finale of abnormal biomechanical stresses over time that can be seen on imaging tests such as X-ray or MRI --- even though IT MIGHT NOT MEAN WHAT YOU THINK IT DOES.
 If you were to go back and look at the picture of the normal cervical curve at the top of the page, the first thing you would see is the "forward curve".
 This forward curve is critical because it is not only the very thing that allows coupled motions of the neck to occur, but it acts as a shock absorber as well.
 Springs are curves that bounce back, and the normal curve in the neck acts as a spring.
 Furthermore, the neck is created and designed so that the mass of the head is carried on the Facet Joints that glide on each other and are found at the back (posterior) portion of the spinal column.
 As the neck loses its normal curve (or especially if the curve actually reverses), the head's mass will be carried on the fronts of the vertebral column instead of the rear.
 To help you understand this, take a look at the pictures of the Reverse Cervical Curves below).
 These abnormal curvatures will virtually always lead to degenerative changes such as bone spurs, calcium deposits, and thinning discs.
-Despite what doctors want you to believe, this is not a "DISEASE", but the result of something called "Wolff's Law".
+Despite what doctors want you to believe, this is not so much a "DISEASE," but the result of something called "Wolff's Law".

 Wolff's Law says that bone grows / remodels in response to mechanical stresses put on it, whether said stresses are normal or abnormal.
 This is why doctors put people with broken legs in "walking casts" as soon as possible in order to facilitate bone growth and healing.
 It is also why some areas of a skeletal system are much thicker or knobbier than others.
 Where muscles attach to bone and pull at them constantly --- especially powerful muscles --- the attachment points will be enlarged / thickened.
 Dr. Payne does not mince any words when talking about Wolff's Law.